Zilch Acquisition Journey Optimisation

 1. Seamless recovery and reapplication

-If a phone number is linked to another account, we notify the user securely
+If a phone number is linked to another account, we notify the user securely and if the account is older than a set period of time, we expire abandoned applications.

 1. Enhanced security framework